-While it is true to say that AI is everywhere, this is especially accurate when it comes to marketing.
+While it is true to say that AI is everywhere, this is especially accurate when it comes to AI for marketing.
 Every leading marketing team today knows that machine learning can dramatically help them boost their effectiveness and their impact.
-Whether it’s to identify and engage users who are most likely to convert, ensure that the lifetime value of customers (CLV) is realized within a short timeframe, or to calibrate how much to spend on specific campaigns, the applications are endless when it comes to designing ML-driven razor-sharp marketing programs.
+Whether it’s to identify and engage users who are most likely to convert, ensure that the lifetime value of customers (LTV) is realized within a short timeframe, or calibrate how much to spend on specific campaigns, the applications are endless when it comes to designing ML-driven razor-sharp marketing programs.

-Marketing environments are amongst the most dynamic and complex as they are defined by an (almost) infinite number of data points, a wealth of offerings, and the volatility of customer behaviour.
+Marketing environments are amongst the most dynamic and complex as they are defined by an (almost) infinite number of data points, a wealth of offerings, and the volatility of customer behavior.
 As such, marketing applications of AI are amongst the most interesting case studies when it comes to robust AI assurance and monitoring solutions.

 In past posts, I referred to the “ownership gap”.
-In my conversations with prospects and customers, the question of “who owns your models in production?” is as common as it is thought-provoking.
+In my conversations with prospects and customers, the question of “Who owns your models in production?” is as common as it is thought-provoking.
 Once models are in production, it’s tough for any organization to determine who is responsible for their health – and it’s especially challenging for marketing use cases.
 Yet, for most organizations, this “grey area” is left unaddressed; with the data science teams producing the models but without clear definitions of whose role it is to attend to their performance.

 While AI practitioners and organizations are better understanding the need for a monitoring strategy, the matter of the ownership of models in production remains a yawning gap.
-For marketing use cases in particular, it seems that the actual predictions are owned by marketing analysts and that they need to have a clear understanding of what drives these predictions and their seasonality: was there a change in the data traffic, or are these results of their own efforts?
+For marketing use cases, in particular, it seems that the actual predictions are owned by marketing analysts and that they need to have a clear understanding of what drives these predictions and their seasonality: was there a change in the data traffic, or are these results of their own efforts?
 How dependent are they on the actual feedback from the predictions, which may take days or even weeks, in order to determine how well they are doing?

-The success of marketing campaigns lies in their ability to understand their users, at an almost intimate level.
+The success of marketing campaigns lies in their ability to understand their users at an almost intimate level.
 That is to say, below the surface.
-In this sense, granularity and an understanding of the statistical significance of specific sub-populations is paramount for marketers.
+In this sense, granularity and an understanding of the statistical significance of specific sub-populations are paramount for marketers.
 If specific metrics are considered valid for the data science team, they may not necessarily be valid for your marketing teams.
 Let’s take the example of accuracy.
 A 75% accuracy rate may be good enough for your overall model.
 But if this model is only 30% accurate for a specific sub-group of your customers that you’re targeting, then how good is it for your business?
 And how bad could that be for your next campaign?

 As such, it becomes clearer that monitoring the health of your models is not only about ensuring their performance, and it’s not only about looking at the high-level business result metrics.
-It’s also – and no less importantly – about having the right visibility, and the right level of control for both the data science and the business operations teams.
+It’s also – and no less importantly – about having the right visibility and the right level of control for both the data science and the business operations teams.

 More to the point, timing is of the essence.
 Very often, the realization that something went wrong with the predictions only comes once the business has already been impacted.
-Ultimately, this makes the marketing team less enthusiastic about relying on AI predictions which may translate into friction, frustrating manual exploration, and putting out fires that will leave your data science teams out of breath.
+Ultimately, this makes the marketing team less enthusiastic about relying on AI predictions which may translate into friction and frustrating, manual exploration, and putting out fires that will leave your data science teams out of breath.
 In other words, without the right visibility at the right time, your AI program will not have the impact it was designed for.

 This is where AI assurance comes into play.
-It’s the ideal solution to monitor the health of your models while supporting the right set of practices that will help all of your teams gain the right insights, at the right time.
+It’s the ideal solution to monitor the health of your models while supporting the right set of practices that will help all of your teams gain the right insights at the right time.
 Whether it’s a bias or a concept drift, your data science teams need to know to optimize their models – and your marketing team wants to know to optimize their campaigns.

-At superwise, we monitor the health of your models in production while alerting when something goes wrong.
+At Superwise, we monitor the health of your models in production while alerting you when something goes wrong.
 We also provide complete visibility as to what’s going on – we do so by creating a single common language across the enterprise so that data science and marketing teams can each benefit: